-Brazil is a big country, with big attractions to match.
 This is South America's most influential country, one of the world's biggest democracies and a rising economy on the global stage thanks, in a large part, to its abundant natural resources.
 The Amazon rainforest is its most precious resource and one of the most interesting places to travel to in Brazil, best seen on an expedition river cruise or by staying at a luxury ecolodge deep in the jungle.
 The spectacular Pantanal wetlands are another Brazil travel highlight, regarded as the country's top destination for watching wildlife, while thundering Iguazu Falls is a third natural attraction not to be missed.

 But there's plenty more to discover in this country that covers half a continent and spans both the Equator and the Tropic of Capricorn.
 Historic colonial cities such as Ouro Preto in Minas Gerais, Olinda in Pernambuco and Salvador in Bahia are other great tailor made travel options.
 Bahia is Brazil's African soul, the heartland of capoeira and Carnaval.
 Here, too, can be visited some of the country's best beaches - parts long and languorous, others featuring the top resorts in Brazil.
 As you'll see there's a tremendous wealth of activities and so much to see throughout the country - but also no better time to visit Brazil than now.

 Belmond is one of the world's leading luxury hotel brands, offering stylish accommodation, immaculate service and stunning facilities in some of the world's most desirable locations.